 Award of Excellence Mixed Media Lori Scharf “Pink Iris”

-Award of Excellence Mixed Media Honorable Mention Connie Lundberg Poppies (the body of work)
+Excellence Mixed Media Honorable Mention Connie Lundberg Poppies (the body of work)

 Award of Excellence Functional Art Ben Booth “Symbols”

-Award of Excellence Functional Art Honorable Mention Dana Worley Cast Oval Boxes
+Excellence Functional Art Honorable Mention Dana Worley Cast Oval Boxes

 Award of Excellence Wall Art Barb Busche “Distant Autumn”